Skip to main content

 chroot "$TARGET_ROOTFS" /bin/bash -c "printf 'swaybg -m fill -i /usr/share/backgrounds/SolidIsland-2.png >/dev/null 2>&1 &\n' >> /root/.config/labwc/autostart"

-Tip: After installing all packages, you can clean up the cache to reduce the final firmware size:
+Tip: After all packages are installed, run the following command to clean the cache and reduce the final firmware size:

 chroot $TARGET_ROOTFS /bin/bash -c "DEBIAN_FRONTEND=noninteractive apt-get clean"